terraform-redhat/terraform-provider-rhcs/examples/create_machine_pool/README.md

         ```
         export TF_VAR_url=<ocm_url>
         ```
-    3. The ID of the cluster which the Machine Pool is created for
+    3. The ID of the cluster for which you are creating the machine pool.
+This ID can be found in the CLI with the command `rosa list cluster`.
         ```
         export TF_VAR_cluster_id=<cluster_id>
         ```
-    4. The Machine Pool name
+    4. The machine pool name
         ```
         export TF_VAR_name=<name>
         ```
-    5. This value sets the AWS instance type used for instances created in this Machine Pool
+    5. This value sets the AWS instance type used for instances created in this machine pool
         ```
         export TF_VAR_machine_type=<machine_type>
         ```
     6. This value sets the amount of the machine created in this machine pool
         ```
-        export TF_VAR_replica=<replica>
+        export TF_VAR_replicas=<replica>
         ```
 1. In your local copy of the `create_machine_pool` folder, run the following command:
    ````